pinussilvestrus/fpv-logfile-analyzer/README.md

     -m, --data-points-method <number>  Which method to choose for the data points, see dataPointsHelper.js, default is useBlockAverage
     -t, --timestamp-offset <number>    Offset for converting all timestamps -h, --help                         output usage information
-## Run Web-App

-1. Go into project folder
-2. run `npm start` for serving the app on http://localhost:3100/